mikeharder/cheat-sheets/README.md

 # cheat-sheets
-Collection of "cheat sheets" for tools and languages
+Collection of "cheat sheets" for tools and languages in PDF format